johannschopplich/kirby-blurry-placeholder/README.md

 ## Placeholders in action

-> Note: GIF is slowed down so to grasp visually how placeholders look before the image kicks in.
+> Note: GIF is slowed down so as to grasp visually how placeholders look before the image kicks in.

 ![GIF showing plugin in action](./.github/kirby-blurry-placeholder-preview.gif)